DBL-App-development-2023-G7/musicmap/README.md

 </p>

 <p align="center">
-  An Android app to discover music in a memorial way
+  An Android app to discover music in a fun way!
 </p>

 <p align="center">